RikuVan/vexed-react-redux-workshop/README.md

 ### Starting the app

-- `Yarn run install:all`  concurrently installs dependencies for the client and server--each has its own package.json
+- `yarn run install:all`  concurrently installs dependencies for the client and server--each has its own package.json
-- `Yarn start` concurrently starts the backend node server and the client server, both the client and server will reload when changes are made
+- `yarn start` concurrently starts the backend node server and the client server, both the client and server will reload when changes are made

 ### Api